Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

     * Description - A short description of the service
     * Image - An icon or image to be associated with the service

-5. Add / Edit Endpoint information, if available, and then click **Next**.
+5. Add / edit Endpoint information, if available, and then click **Next**.
 6. Click **Save**.

 ## Delete an API Service